oracle/opengrok/docker/README.md

 * Configurable mirroring/reindexing (default every 10 min)

-The mirroring step works by going through all projects and attempting to synchronize all its repositories (e.g. it will do `git pull` for Git repositories).
+The mirroring step works by going through all projects and attempting to synchronize all its repositories (e.g. it will do `git pull --ff-only` for Git repositories).

 Projects are enabled in this setup and there is no way how to change that.